Do Go On - 369 - The Night Witches

 But you couldn't.

-Yeah, put them on the back of a truck or something that's right that says holland wrote it and i yeah
+Yeah, put them on the back of a truck or something.

-it did sound like i saw another article did say that the squadron continued on but i read multiple
+And I did sound like, I saw another article did say that the squadron continued on, but I read multiple ones saying that, yeah, months after the war, they were disbanded.

 Wow.